Left Behind (2014 film): Plot

 On the ground, Chloe hears her father's mayday call on her cell phone and assumes his plane has crashed.
 She later finds her mother's jewelry left behind in the still-running shower, as she has also disappeared.
 Chloe makes her way to her mother's church, where family pastor Bruce Barnes explains that God has taken his believers to heaven and the rest have to face the end of days.
 The pastor explains he was not taken because he did not really believe what he had preached.
 Rayford comes to the same conclusion after finding evidence of religious belief in his copilot and stewardess' personal effects.
 He tells Hattie about his wife.
-She is upset as she did not know he was married, but Rayford convinces her to be brave and to help calm the passengers down until they can safely land.
+She is upset as she hadn't known he was married, but Rayford convinces her to be brave and to help calm the passengers down until they can safely land.

-Chloe climbs to the top of a bridge, intending to commit suicide, when she gets a call from Buck, who is in the cockpit with Rayford.
+Chloe climbs to the top of a bridge, intending to commit suicide, but gets a call from Buck, who is in the cockpit with Rayford.
 Rayford explains to Chloe that all the New York-area airports are closed and the streets full, and he is low on fuel and has nowhere to land.
 Chloe finds an abandoned truck and uses it to clear away the equipment from a road under construction in order to create a makeshift runway.
 She uses her compass app and tells Rayford the coordinates of the landing site.
 Rayford is able to glide to a rough landing, saving the passengers, who leave the plane only to see the world aflame.
-Buck mentions that it looks like the end of the world, while Chloe informs him that it is just the beginning.
+As the film ends, Buck observes that it looks like the end of the world, while Chloe responds that it is just the beginning.